 2. Include an anecdote, illustration or example

 This approach works wonders if you do not want to follow the age-old technique of summarising your argument every time and give your paper a breath of fresh air.
-Consider providing meaningful illustrations and examples in conclusion.
+Consider providing meaningful illustrations and examples in the conclusion.
 This strategy will be useful to engage the readers and provide a more concrete understanding of abstract ideas and arguments.
 However, make sure that your example or the illustration is relevant to the topic of your paper and connects with its academic tone.

 3. Provide a synopsis of the argument